Code-Institute-Submissions/StevenWeir038-Snakes-and-Ladders/TESTING.md

 ![game-setup-1-terminal](docs/readme/game-setup-1.png "game-setup-1-terminal")

 ### Verifying an object was created for the assigned number of players
-My currently understanding of Python is that it works off list, dictionary and class structures.
+My current understanding of Python is that it is built of list, dictionary and class structures.
 As such, my challenge for this project was to:
 - build a list of players based on a validated number of players entered by the user
 - populate that list with predetermined player/pawn color values.
 (This could easily have been an inputted name)
 - using dictionary comprehension, build a dictionary based of the above list.
 Each key is the same as each list value.
 As I wanted to follow an OOP paradigm the corresponding values were to be *instances* of a *Player* class.